The following professionals lent their expertise to this article:

 In

 Nurse practitioner programs typically offer a variety of specialization options, including family, pediatric nursing, women’s health, adult gerontology, acute care, neonatal, and psychiatric.
-You can earn a master’s degree or doctorate as part of an NP program, and many of these programs offer either fully online or hybrid study schedules alongside live instruction or clinicals.
+You can earn a master’s or doctoral degree as part of an NP program, and many of these programs offer either fully online or hybrid study schedules alongside live instruction or clinicals.

 Details vary from school to school, but there are certain features that accredited online NP programs in Michigan share.
 See below for more details on these program types and how they might expand your education and career opportunities.